 In this course, students will study human anatomy and physiology in great depth.
 They will learn the structure and function of the eleven organ systems in the human body.
 Labs include dissections and microscope labs.
 This is an excellent course for students interested in a career in nursing, physical therapy or other health professions.
 Students have the option of taking this as an honors class.
 To earn honors credit, extra assignments must be completed.
 Prerequiste: Biology.

-Phun with Physics is a great "hands on" science class that teaches kids the basics of physics.
-Students will learn about the laws of motion, electricity, magnetism, light, sound, and much more.
-They will get to do labs and build projects.
+It's Alive is a great "hands on" science class that teaches kids the basics of biology.
+Students will learn about cells, plants, animals, the environment, biochemistry, genetics, and much more.
+They will use microscopes and do lab activities, even a few dissections!
 Each week, students receive a brief homework assignment that reviews or adds to the material covered in class.
+Students in 6th and 7th grade have the option of completing additional assignments to supplement each lesson.
 Answers for the homework are emailed to the parents after each class.
 (3rd - 7th Grades)

 Spanish is the second-most spoken language in the world, and it is useful to know.
-This class's emphasis is on developing four skills: listening, speaking, reading, and writing.
+This class's emphasis is on developing four skills: listening, speaking, reading and writing.
+The class will give students the ability to carry on a basic conversation in Spanish and ask for information.
 It also provides them with an introduction to Spanish culture, vocabulary, and grammar.
-(7th grade and up.)
+Prerequiste: Spanish 1 (8th grade and up.)

 Students will review and practice material for all sections of the SAT and ACT tests.
 We will cover grammar and writing rules, do a complete math review, and build vocabulary and reading skills.
 This class is offered in the Fall semester only.